Frequently Asked Questions

 How Can I Remove Milk Paint?

 Most modern strippers won’t touch Milk Paint.
 There is a Behlen Masters product, however – P.D.E. paint remover that will remove it.
 It comes in one pound cans of powder that you mix with water to form a paste.
-It is the only method of removing milk paint that we know of other than alot of elbow grease and sanding.
-You can order Behlen’s P.D.E. through us or you may be able to find it locally through a distributor who carries Behlen products.
+It is the only method of removing milk paint that we know of other than a lot of elbow grease and sanding.
+You can order Behlen’s P.D.E. through a distributor who carries Behlen products.

 Help!
-I Applied The Acriglaze And It Has Turned A Milky White!
+I Applied The Top Coat Final Finish And It Has Turned A Milky White!

 How Do I Achieve A Worn Or Distressed Look?